neoforged/.github/primers/1.21.5/index.md

 - `net.minecraft.client.data.models`
     - `BlockModelGenerators#createSegmentedBlock` - Generates a multipart blockstate definition with horizontal rotation that displays up to four models based on some integer property.
     - `ItemModelGenerators#prefixForSlotTrim` - Generates a vanilla `ResourceLocation` for a trim in some slot.
+- `net.minecraft.client.MouseHandler`
+    - `fillMousePositionDetails` - Adds details about the current mouse location and screen size to a crash report.
+    - `getScaledXPos` - Gets the current x position scaled by the gui scaling option.
+    - `getScaledYPos` - Gets the current y position scaled by the gui scaling option.
+    - `drawDebugMouseInfo` - Draws information about the scaled position of the mouse to the screen.
 - `net.minecraft.client.gui.components.toasts.Toast#getSoundEvent` - Returns the sound to play when the toast is displayed.
 - `net.minecraft.client.gui.screens.options.VideoSettingsScreen#updateFullscreenButton` - Sets the fullscreen option to the specified boolean.
 - `net.minecraft.client.model.geom.builders`